 Authors who publish with this journal agree to the following terms:

 Firstly, authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License (CCBY) that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
 Secondly, authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.
 Thirdly, authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).

-The journal publishes texts in English with vernacular scripts in the original and transcription included wherever appropriate.
-We accept both UK and US spelling, as long as the text is consistent.
+The journal publishes texts in US English with vernacular scripts in the original and transcription included wherever appropriate.

-Submissions should follow the most recent issue of The Chicago Manual of Style, be sent as MS-Word files, coded in UTF8, and formatted according to the style guide located on the journal’s website.
+Submissions should follow the most recent issue of The Chicago Manual of Style, be sent as MS-Word files, coded in UTF8, and formatted according to the Author Style Guide.
 Referencing also adheres to the guidelines of The Chicago Manual of Style and be given either in Humanities or Author-Date style.

 We ask that digital resources be submitted separately to the text document during the uploading process.
 Please note that authors are responsible for obtaining copyright-clearance on all reproduced materials.

 The Journal of Transcultural Studies provides immediate open access to all published content.